 Oversupply is when your breasts produce more milk than your baby needs.
 This can be stressful for both you and your baby.

 Milk supply usually evens out to meet your baby’s exact needs when they are 4 to 6 weeks of age.
-It can take up to 3 months for some mothers.
+But it can take up to 3 months.

 Problems with oversupply for baby